What is risk management in project management?

 Effective risk management is essential.

-Anticipate to react better
+Anticipating to better react

 Implement preventive measures